openstack/charm-guide/doc/source/admin/storage/ceph-rgw-multisite.rst

 Failover/Recovery
 +++++++++++++++++

-In the event that the site hosting the zone which is the master for metadata (in this example us-east) has an outage, the master metadata zone must be failed over to the slave site; this operation is performed using the 'promote'
+In the event that the site hosting the zone which is the primary for metadata (in this example us-east) has an outage, the primary metadata zone must be failed over to the secondary site; this operation is performed using the 'promote'
 action:

 .. code::

     juju run-action -m us-west --wait rgw-us-west/0 promote

-Once this action has completed, the slave site will be the master for metadata updates and the deployment will accept new uploads of data.
+Once this action has completed, the secondary site will be the primary for metadata updates and the deployment will accept new uploads of data.

-Once the failed site has been recovered it will resync and resume as a slave to the promoted master site (us-west in this example).
+Once the failed site has been recovered it will resync and resume as a secondary to the promoted primary site (us-west in this example).

-The master metadata zone can be failed back to its original location once resync has completed using the 'promote' action:
+The primary metadata zone can be failed back to its original location once resync has completed using the 'promote' action:

 .. code::